XLRC888/onxOS/README.md

 ### SHELL

-The shell supports tab completion, command history (!! and !n), and about 40 commands.
+The shell supports tab completion, command history (!!, !n and up/down arrow), and about 30 commands.
 You get a filesystem, a text editor, and a cow.
 (also has a scrollback feature with PgUp and PgDn)